illus0r/kruglendar-2016/readme.md

-Kruglendar 2016
+Kruglendar 2016 — the diary poster
 ===
-The diary poster
----

 Hi there! *Kruglendar* is a minimalistic round calendar with a plenty of white space to make notes.
 I use it for sketching past events and planning.